 We want Lagom to increase the types of services it can talk to.
 Until now Lagom was focused on providing RPC via HTTP/JSON as default and we already started working on an gRPC transport for Lagom both for producing services and consuming 3rd party gRPC endpoints.

-We had to make a decision since working in both (1) a fully featured code generator from OpenAPI specs to Lagom source code and (a) adding gRPC support into Lagom was beyond our capacity.
+We had to make a decision since working in both (a) a fully featured code generator from OpenAPI specs to Lagom source code and (b) adding gRPC support into Lagom was beyond our capacity.
 Today we are calling the community to continue our work in the Lagom code generator while we focus our attention to gRPC.
 The Lagom Descriptor Generator project may eventually generate Lagom API descriptor sources from seveal API specification format.
 At the moment only OpenaAPI v2 (aka Swagger specs) is supported.

 The Lagom Descriptor Generator is open to community contributions –frequent and infrequent–, everyone helps out.
 It’s a repo that loves new code and fixes.
 The Lagom core team will remain in an integrator role, the team will keep an eye on the project to assure its overall coherence but does not fully support it.

 The current implementation is a crude generator that will convert a